 The second reason is that the sentences are designed to confuse the reader.
-Often, a tiny part of a sentence is actually meaningful for the question.
-The rest is just a filler.
+Often, only a tiny part of a sentence is actually meaningful, the rest of the sentence acts as a filler.

 So, then, what is an effective way to deal with this part of the test?
 Knowing the sentence correction rules of GMAT gives you a milestone to start with your preparation.
-Furthermore, practising using a GMAT sentence correction rules PDF helps you glean better information from examples.
+Furthermore, practicing using a GMAT Sentence Correction rules PDF helps you glean better information from examples.
 So, let’s elaborate on these rules for better understanding.

 GMAT Sentence Correction Rules

-Not precisely “rules” per se, this set of generally accepted concepts is like a guiding beacon that aims to help you eliminate the wrong answer instead of finding the right one.
+We have not precisely listed “rules” per se, but this set of generally accepted concepts is guiding beacon that aims to help you eliminate the wrong answer instead of finding the right one.
 So let’s see what they are.

 Steer Clear of Gerunds